adityaramesh/ccbase/README.md

 	</tr>
 <table>

-## `platform/dynamic.hpp`

-This header allows you to load functions and data from dynamic libraries using convenient C++11 syntax.
-Suppose that you have a library called `test.dll`, which defines two symbols of interest: `msg`, a `const std::string` and `test`, a function with the signature `std::string(std::string, std::string)`.
-Assuming that both symbols have C linkage, then you could load them as follows:

-	cc::image i{"test.dll", cc::lazy};
-	using signature = std::string(std::string, std::string);
-	auto f = cc::get_function<signature>("test", i).get();
-	auto& s = cc::get_data<std::string>("msg", i).get();

-Both methods return `expected` objects, which either contain the objects loaded from the symbols, or the exceptions that prevented them from being loaded.
-Notice that the `get_data` method returns a reference to the object at the symbol's address, so mutating the reference will also change the data at the symbol's address in memory.

-Information about the symbols can be queried using the `get_info` method, which returns an `expected<symbol_information>` structure.
-The `symbol_information` structure defines the following methods:

-	// Returns the path to the loaded image. const char* path();
-	// Returns the base address of the image. const void* base_address();
-	// Returns the name of the symbol. const char* name();
-	// Returns the address of the symbol. const void* address();

-With the variables `f` and `s` as defined in the previous code sample, the `get_info` method is used as follows:

-	auto fi = cc::get_info(f).get();
-	auto si = cc::get_info(s).get();

-## `platform/visibility.hpp`

-This header defines macros that can be used to set symbol visibility when compiling shared libraries in a cross-platform manner.
-To this end, the following macros are defined:

-	// Used for public symbols in a header for a shared library that is to
-	// be implicitly linked into the final executable.
-	IMPORT_SYMBOL
-	// Used for public symbols in source code that is to be compiled into a
-	// shared library.
-	EXPORT_SYMBOL
-	// Used to hide symbols in source code that is to be compiled into a
-	// shared library.
-	HIDDEN_SYMBOL

-Often times, it is the case that the same header file is used both by the source code that is compiled into the shared library, and by the source code that links to the shared library.
-In the first case, public symbols should be prefixed by `EXPORT_SYMBOL`; in the second case, public symbols should be prefixed by `IMPORT_SYMBOL`.
-In both cases, private symbols that are not included in the shared library should be prefixed by `HIDDEN_SYMBOL`.
-The following macros are provided to make this task easier:

-	PUBLIC_SYMBOL
-	PRIVATE_SYMBOL

-`PUBLIC_SYMBOL` expands to `IMPORT_SYMBOL` if `CCBASE_IMPORT_SYMBOLS` is
-defined, or `EXPORT_SYMBOL` if `CCBASE_EXPORT_SYMBOLS` is defined.
-If neither of the two macros is defined, then `PUBLIC_SYMBOL` expands to nothing.
-`PRIVATE_SYMBOL` expands to `HIDDEN_SYMBOL` if either of the two macros is defined, and nothing otherwise.

-## `platform.hpp`
+## `ccbase.platform`

-This header allows you to identify various features of the host platform.
+This module allows you to identify various features of the host platform.
-Because preprocessor macros are used to perform the detection, the header is not guaranteed to successfully define all of the features in the list below.
+Because preprocessor macros are used to perform the detection, the header is not guaranteed to successfully define all of the features listed below.
 However, the GNU/Linux, Mac OS, and Windows operating systems are supported, along with the major C++ compilers and several CPU architectures.

-The header attempts to identify the following features of the host platform.
+This module attempts to identify the following features of the host platform.
 - The compiler.
 - The compiler version.
 - The processor architecture.